 Why is that important?

-In this case it means that if only a small number of internet businesses would focus more on their web and network security there could be a significant improvement in security for internet users.
+In this case it means that if only a small number of internet businesses would focus more on their user’s security there could be a significant improvement in network and website security.
 It can happen.
 For example, GoDaddy dropped on this report from second to the 9th on the list because their percent of trapped malware declined from 14% to 2%.